Friday, February 22, 2019

 Happy Death Day 2U is directed by Christopher Landon and stars Jessica Rothe, Israel Broussard, Phi Vu, Suraj Sharma, Sarah Yarkin, and Ruby Modline.
 The plot of the movie is Tree Gelbman discovers that dying over and over was surprisingly easier than the dangers that lie ahead.
 I thought the first Happy Death Day was decent.
-Just about every time that this movie is trying to be scary they go for the old someone is creeping through a hallway and they are nearing a corner and the music is building formula that we have seen over and over again.
+Just about every time that this movie is trying to be scary they go for the old someone is creeping through a hallway and they are nearing a corner and the music is building a formula that we have seen over and over again.
 The movie is trying to be more of a comedy than a horror film and it fails.
 The only person that I cared about in this movie was Tree played by Jessica Rothe just like in the first movie her performance was terrific.
 She is great in the emotional scenes.
 There is a choice that her character has to make and it was one of the few scenes in the movie that I enjoyed.
 1 out of 5 stars for Happy Death Day 2U.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Cold Pursuit is directed by Hans Petter Moland and stars Liam Neeson, Tom Bateman, Tom Jackson, Emmy Rossum, Domenick Lombardozzi, Julia Jones, John Doman, and Laura Dern.
 The plot of the movie is a snowplow driver seeks revenge against the drug dealers he thinks killed his son.
 I was excited to see this movie I am a big fan of Liam Neeson and even when the movie that he is in isn't great he is fun to watch.
 That is very much the case here I was very disappointed by this movie.
 It is really over-the-top and not in a good way.
 Everyone in the cast is pretty awful with two exceptions Liam Neeson who ever since Taken I fell has played the same character, but it works.
 The other standout was child actor Nicholas Holmes who makes his character really endearing.
 After the first act, Liam Neeson disappears until the third act.
 The characters that are in the second act are boring and the actors don't do anything to help that which really made the movie drag.
 2 out of 5 stars for Cold Pursuit.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 The Lego Movie 2: The Second Part is directed by Mike Mitchell and stars Chris Pratt, Elizabeth Banks, Will Arnett, Tiffany Haddish, Stephanie Beatriz, Charlie Day, Alison Brie, Nick Offerman, and Maya Rudolph.
 The plot of the movie is it's been five years since everything was awesome and the citizens are facing a huge new threat: Lego Duplo invaders from outer space, wrecking everything faster than they can rebuild.
 I hated everything about this movie.
-The characters are annoying especially Tiffany Haddishes character She has that same annoying high-pitched voice that Keira Knightly had in The Nutcracker and the Four Realms.
+The characters are annoying especially Tiffany Haddish's character She has that same annoying high-pitched voice that Keira Knightly had in The Nutcracker and the Four Realms.
 The movie is not smart or clever at all I saw everything coming.
-The jokes in this movie are terrible. the songs in this movie are so obnoxious that wanted to stop watching this garbage.
+The jokes in this movie are terrible. the songs in this movie are so obnoxious that I wanted to stop watching this garbage.
 0 out of 5 stars for The Lego Movie 2: The Second Part.
-I hope you enjoyed and review and I hope you don’t see this trash
+I hope you enjoyed my review.

-The Lego movie is directed by Phil Lord and Christopher Miller and stars Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson, and Morgan Freeman.
+The Lego Movie is directed by Phil Lord and Christopher Miller and stars Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson, and Morgan Freeman.
 The plot of the movie is an ordinary Lego construction worker, thought to be the prophesied as "special", is recruited to join a quest to stop an evil tyrant from gluing the Lego universe into eternal stasis.
-The Lego movie is one of the most annoying animated movies I have ever seen.
+The Lego Movie is one of the most annoying animated movies I have ever seen.
 I did like the animation.
 The cast seems like they had a lot of fun with this.
 My favorite character in the movie was Bad Cop voiced by Liam Neeson he was the only character that did funny things in this movie.
 This movie is extremely predictable there is nothing new here.
 The majority of the humor is not funny.
 Most of the characters are boring and you know exactly what they are going to do before they even do it.
 2 out of 5 stars for The Lego Movie.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.